 Meera Banaji, MD

-To send flowers in memory of Meera Banaji, MD, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Meera Banaji, MD, please visit our Heartfelt Sympathies Store.

 July 15, 1932 – August 21, 2019

 Dr. Meera Banaji, 87, died peacefully at Central Washington Hospital on Wednesday August 21, 2019 surrounded by her family.